mansartesteban/gaussify-ui/README.md

 # Presentation

 Gaussify UI is a fully customizable UI Framework made with Sass.
 I know, you probably think "yet another UI Framework" and ... uh ... that's correct except that uh ... no, everyone says that !

-The two main concepts of this framework are :
+So let's dive into the main purpose of Gaussify UI Framework, the two main concepts of this framework are :

 ## Fully customisable